mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/client/kotlin.md

 ## Build and Run

-Press `Ctrl + R` the buttons to build and run the app again.
+Press `Ctrl + R` the keys to build and run the app again.
 After successful login you will see `CONNECTED` text:

 ![Connected](/screenshots/tutorials/client-sdk/phone-to-app/connected.png)